Shao-Group/cmpsc465-fa20/assignment2/problem2/readme.md

 # Problem Description

 Given a set of lines, each line is represented as `y = a * x + b`.
 Calculate the number of lines in the upper-envelop and the number lines in the lower-envelop.
+(There no three lines no 3 lines goes through the same point.
+And for any three lines, they can't be all parallel to each other; only two of them at most can be parallel to each other.)

 # Input